josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

    ![The OpenWeather API call displays JSON data for an API call for Los Angeles weather.](media/openweather-api-results.png "OpenWeather API results")

+   >**Note**: If you send this request immediately after key creation, you may encounter a 401 response code.
+If so, wait for a couple of minutes.

 ### Task 2: Deploy web app from GitHub

 1. Navigate to <https://github.com/Microsoft/MCW-Big-data-and-visualization/blob/master/Hands-on%20lab/lab-files/BigDataTravel/README.md> in your browser of choice, but where you are already authenticated to the Azure portal.